whole-tale/whole-tale/working_groups/education/README.md

 ## Upcoming Meetings

-We will be having a call on Weds 11/20 at 10am CT (via Meet/Hangouts) to continue planning a spring workshop at UIUC.
+We will be having a call on Tuesday 11/20 at 10am CT (via Meet/Hangouts) to continue planning a spring workshop at UIUC.

 * meet.google.com/nbu-kucj-msk
 * Or dial: +1 716-218-3872  PIN: 363022892#